phoenixframework/phoenix/guides/telemetry.md

 ## Phoenix Metrics

-Earlier we looked at the stop event emitted by `Plug.Telemetry`, and used it to count the number of HTTP requests.
+Earlier we looked at the "stop" event emitted by `Plug.Telemetry`, and used it to count the number of HTTP requests.
 In reality, it's only somewhat helpful to be able to see just the total number of requests.
 What if you